bchaugt/pull-chef-essentials-repo/README.md

 # pull-chef-essentials-cookbooks Cookbook

-Simple cookbook that will pull down the completed Chef Essentials - Windows training cookbooks and copy them over to the specified user cookbook directory (as defined by an attribute).
+Simple cookbook that will pull down the completed Chef Essentials training cookbooks (Windows or Linux) and copy them over to the specified user cookbook directory (as defined by an attribute).

 # Attributes